Judo-Documentation-Project/budotree/README.md

   listing **B** as a teacher of **A** with a -1 quality indicator denotes this indirection.
-* 0: We have an article that says "person A studied with person B in 1912", witout providing any further sources.
+* 0: We have an article that says "person A studied with person B in 1912", without providing any further sources.
-* 1: We have an interview with person A saying that they studied with person B, and this is the only reference we have, and we also know that the facts are disputed by others (someone else says that "person A never studied with person B".
+* 1: We have an interview with person A saying that they studied with person B, and this is the only reference we have, and we also know that the facts are disputed by others (someone else says that "person A never studied with person B").
 * 2: We have records from official institutitions that mention the specific fact in an indirect way, or we have interviews or other texts that support it in a way that appears unbiased (and that